 6. BPFT

-BPFT is more of an add-on than its own standalone offering – it adds onto the libpcap library and uses, as the name implies, the Berkeley Packet Filter, BPF, mechanism for capturing IP traffic to perform NetFlow analysis.
+BPFT is more of an add on than its own standalone offering.
+It adds onto the libpcap library and uses, as the name implies, the Berkeley Packet Filter (BPF) mechanism for capturing IP traffic to perform NetFlow analysis.

 Why do we recommend it?

-This is a powerful tool for intrusion detection analysis.
+BPFT is a powerful tool for intrusion detection analysis.
 Specifically, it reduces large file packet captures to a small set of results.

 Who is it recommended for?